 How to join the FBI?

-Joining the FBI as an agent requires both physical and mental toughness, collaboration, communication, and reasoning skills.
-The FBI hiring process itself is highly competitive and strenuous and often takes a year or even longer to complete.
+Joining the FBI as an agent requires both physical and mental toughness, as well as collaboration, communication, and reasoning skills.
+The FBI hiring process itself is highly competitive and strenuous, and often takes a year or even longer to complete.

-To pursue a career with the FBI, as in the case with the CIA, one must fulfill a list of federal requirements, which include U.S citizenship, a bachelor’s degree, no criminal record, good economic standing, and physical fitness.
+To pursue a career with the FBI, one must fulfill a list of federal requirements, which include US citizenship, a bachelor’s degree, a clean criminal record, good financial standing, and physical fitness.

 Assuming that you are already eligible, you must complete a series of physical fitness tests and background checks, including a Top Secret/Sensitive Compartmented Information (TS/SCI) clearance.
 In the next and final phase, all remaining applicants go through intensive 20-week training at the FBI Academy in Quantico.